outdreamer/build-a-cure-1/docs/tool_decisions.md

-- solution reusability
+- solution attributes

-  - how do they design/choose solutions for reusability
+  - solution reusability: how to design/choose solutions for reusability
+  - cost/benefit analysis (such as learning/understanding/integration/implementation/migration/functionality gap cost potential)
+  - abstraction level: choosing the abstraction level that will reduce misunderstandings while optimizing reusability

-- choosing tools
+  - solution types:

+    - tools: as an immediate implementation option
+    - learning (understanding as an alternative to using/selecting existing tools)
+    - problem analysis: calculating probable solution cost, calculating value of problem reduction vs. problem solution (vs. secondary or source problem reduction/solution)

+- tool selection (tools as a subset of solutions, which also includes learning, calculating solution metadata before investing)

   - tool indexing